EashwarIndia/opensplunk/README.md

 Why the project is named as Feng?

-Feng(LeiFeng) is a very famous hero in China.
+Feng(FengLei) is a very famous hero in China.
 His well known habit is recording daily diary.
 So we use "Feng" as the project name for the log service.